sensu/sensu-docs/content/sensu-core/1.8/migration.md

 # Install sensu-translator
 gem install sensu-translator

-# Translate the config in /etc/sensu/conf.d to Sensu Go, output to /sensu_config_translated
+# Translate all config in /etc/sensu/conf.d to Sensu Go, output to /sensu_config_translated
+# Optionally, you can translate your config in sections according to resource type
 sensu-translator -d /etc/sensu/conf.d -o /sensu_config_translated
 {{< /highlight >}}